-The buildings for which I contributed to the foundation design were:
+The buildings I contributed foundation design for:

 • Administration Building